sparcityeu/SparseBase/docs/pages/getting_started.md

 unsigned int row_ptr[4] = {0, 2, 3, 4};
 unsigned int col[4] = {1, 2, 0, 0};

+// There are 3 template parameters for each sparse data format
+// First is IDType which is related to the size of the dimensions
+// Second is NumNonZerosType which is related to the number of non-zeros stored
+// Third is ValueType which determines the type of the stored values
-CSR<unsigned int, unsigned int, void> csr(3, 3, row_ptr, col, nullptr);
+// In this example ValueType is set to void since we are not storing any values CSR<unsigned int, unsigned int, void> csr(3, 3, row_ptr, col, nullptr);
 ```